salesforce/omakase/readme.md

     .test {color:red}

-For more involved scenarios, you might prefer to use the built in support for Sublime Text and TextMate.
+For more involved scenarios, you might prefer to use the built in support for Sublime Text and ATom.

 Sublime Text requires the `subl` command to be installed on your PATH: https://www.sublimetext.com/docs/3/osx_command_line.html

 You can test that this is working by simply typing `subl` in the terminal.
 It should open Sublime Text.
 If not, make sure ~/bin (or wherever you linked to) is on your path.

-TextMate requires the `mate` command.
-In TextMate 2 you can install this by going to Preferences -> Terminal -> Click the Install button.
-Again you can test this if the `mate` command in terminal opens up TextMate.
+Atom requires the `atom` command.
+You can install this by going to Menu -> Install Shell Commands.
+Again you can test this if the `atom` command in terminal opens up Atom.

 Development
 -----------